SERVING LOVELAND, FORT COLLINS, GREELEY, LONGMONT & AREAS NEARBY IN COLORADO

 It’s important to manage any related conditions, such as hypertension to get the best results.
 Dr. Kirk regularly communicates with patients’ primary care doctors to ensure other related conditions are under control.

 If you are diabetic, don’t postpone your eye care until it is too late.
-Schedule your diabetic retinopathy treatment today by contacting Kirk Eye Center online or at (970) 744-2566.
+Schedule your Fort Collins diabetic retinopathy treatment today by contacting Kirk Eye Center online or at 970-669-1107.
 We proudly serve the Loveland, Fort Collins and Windsor areas of Northern Colorado.